SystemsCyber/TruckCapeProjects/OSBuildInstructions.md

 If the process fails, double check the SD card insertion and timing.

 ## Future Work
+This section documents some experimentation for upgrading the kernel and working with the J1939 SocketCAN extension.
+None of the examples or exercises use this section.
+In fact, none of the examples in this repository have been verified to work with this upgrade.

 ### Upgrade the Linux Kernel Module for SocketCAN